 Within their joint custody arrangement, the parties specifically assigned "primary physical custody" to Rachel.
-Although they agreed that a move outside the Jackson Metropolitan Area would be a "material change in circumstances" (RE.,CP.000024), they did not agree that such move would have an adverse effect on the children.
+Although they agreed that a move outside the Jackson Metropolitan Area would be a "material change in circumstances" (RE., CP.000024), they did not agree that such move would have an adverse effect on the children.
 As the person seeking modification of custody, Tim bears the burden of proving adverse affect.
 Mabus v Mabus, 847 So.
-2d 815 (¶20) (Miss.
+2d 815 (\$\quad 20\) (Miss.
 2003).
 Tim recognized this burden in his Counter-Petition for Modification of Custody.
 (CP.000414).
 The chancellor, however, ignored it.
 There is no reason to vary from the established standard for modification of custody when the parties have, by agreement, established one parent as the "primary physical custody" parent within a joint custody arrangement.
 This would include the long established rule that geographic relocation by the custodial parent is insufficient to meet the burden of proving adverse affect.
 Spain v Holland, 483 So.
 2d 318, 320 (Miss.
 1986).

-This was recognized in Franklin v Winter, 936 So.
-2d 429 (Miss.
-Ct.
-App.
-2006), which was a relocation case between parents having joint physical custody.
-In that case, Franklin claimed that even though the divorce decree awarded joint physical custody, she had de facto "primary physical custody" under the visitation provisions contained in the parties' divorce settlement agreement.
+Franklin claimed that even though the divorce decree awarded joint physical custody, she had de facto "primary physical custody" under the visitation provisions contained in the parties' divorce settlement agreement.
 The Court stated: "This is important because, if Franklin had primary physical custody, then Winter had only visitation rights, and we would likely find that Franklin's move is not sufficient grounds for modification of the custody order."
 Franklin, 936 So.
 2d 429 (¶10) (Miss.
 Ct.
 App.
-2006).11 (Emphasis added).
+2006).
+(Emphasis added).